Motivating Innovation with a Misspecified Roadmap: Managing Breakthrough Traps

-\textbf{Safe vs. innovation tracks.} We interpret $E$ as an \emph{exploitation track} and $I$ as an \emph{innovation track}.
-The innovation track must use non-trivial continuation incentives after a success, because inducing continued innovation requires path dependency, i.e., making the continuation value depend on $y_1$ as in \citet{manso2011}.
-To capture this, assume the success-contingent continuation utility under the innovation track $I$ is non-constant, i.e.,
+\textbf{Routine vs. innovation tracks.} We interpret $E$ as an \emph{exploitation track} and $I$ as an \emph{innovation track}.
+The screening argument below uses variation in the continuation utility at the post-success node, because this is the node where the type parameter $\gamma$ changes the misspecification concern $\lambda_2(1)=-\frac{1}{\gamma}\log\theta_H$.
+To capture this, we assume the continuation utility under the innovation track $I$ is nonconstant at the success history:

 \begin{corollary} Fix a hiring menu $\{E,I\}$.
 Suppose that under $E$, $a_1=1$ is chosen at $t=1$ for every $\gamma>0$, and under $I$, $a_1=2$ is chosen at $t=1$ for every $\gamma>0$.
 If \eqref{eq:dynamic:screening:nondeg} holds, then $D(\gamma)$ is strictly increasing in $\gamma$.
 Moreover, if $D(\gamma')<0<D(\gamma'')$ for some $\gamma'<\gamma''$, then there exists a unique cutoff $\gamma^\ast\in(\gamma',\gamma'')$ such that $D(\gamma^\ast)=0$, where all types $\gamma>\gamma^\ast$ strictly prefer track $I$, and all types $\gamma<\gamma^\ast$ strictly prefer track $E$. \end{corollary}